mig82/folder-properties-plugin/README.md

 A Jenkins plugin which allows users with config permission to define properties for a folder which can then be used by any jobs contained within it or any of its sub-folders.

+## Develop

+For ease of development I've added a `logging.properties` file that can be used by specifying it as an option to the Maven `hpi:run` target like so:

+    mvn hpi:run -Djava.util.logging.config.file=logging.properties

+## Package

+Since this is my first version of this and I'm still missing the tests...

+    mvn package -DskipTests=true

+## Use

 In structures where two or more folders are nested, any property defined for a folder will be overridden by any other property of the same name defined by one of its sub-folders.